-Our dedicated Apple One guide covers everything that you need to know about the Apple One bundles, which are launching this fall.
+Our dedicated Apple One guide covers everything that you need to know about the Apple One bundles.

 There are three Apple One bundle options to provide different levels of service access to customers at different price points.